taisei-project/taisei/GAME.md

 Using the Gamepad is also supported.
 See options to set up controls.

-Users of qwerty keyboard layouts: Don’t worry, Taisei’s controls are not based on layout but key location.
+Users of non-qwerty keyboard layouts: Don’t worry, Taisei’s controls are not based on layout but key location.

 ## Shotmodes